olucurious/PyFCM/CONTRIBUTING.rst

 1. Fork the repo.
 2. Improve/fix the code.
+3. Write and run tests_
-3. Add your changes to CHANGES.rst
+4. Add your changes to CHANGES.rst
-4. Add your name to AUTHORS.rst
+5. Add your name to AUTHORS.rst
-5. Push to your fork and submit a pull request to the ``develop`` branch.
+6. Push to your fork and submit a pull request to the ``develop`` branch.

 Guidelines